Ask Anything About DipIFR

-ACCA DipIFR Exam Time and pattern
+ACCA DipIFR Exam Registration, Time, and Pattern

-The Diploma in International Financial Reporting (DipIFR) is assessed by a single 3 Hour and 15 Minute written exam.
-You will need to achieve a 50 per cent mark or above to complete the paper.
+The Diploma in International Financial Reporting (DipIFR) is assessed by a single 3 Hour and 15-minute written exam.
+You will need to achieve a 50 percent mark or above to complete the paper.
 The exam is held twice a year – in June and December.

 What is ACCA?